Math Placement and AP Credit

 - PL 1: ACT MATH 20 – 24 (SAT MATH 490 – 580) and high school GPA of 3.50 or higher

-Placement Level 0: Students in this group take MATH 110: Quantitative Reasoning I before proceeding to further college mathematics and statistics classes.
-Also, most quantitative analysis and natural science courses require completion of MATH 110 or placement higher than MATH 110 in order to enroll.
+Placement Level 0: Students in this group take Math 110: Intermediate Algebra or Math 125: Calculus and Functions Part I before proceeding to further college mathematics and statistics classes.
+Also, most quantitative analysis and natural science courses require completion of Math 110 or placement higher than Math 110 in order to enroll.
+Some courses allow you to take Math 110 as a co-requisite course.
 Any student in this placement group is encouraged to take the math placement assessment.

 - PL 0: ACT MATH 20-24 (SAT MATH 490 – 580) and high school GPA below 3.50